 College of Business (COB) Scholarships: UTSA’s COB, which includes the Department of Information Systems and Cyber Security and the Department of Management Science and Statistics (the department that offers the MS in Data Analytics and the MS in Applied Statistics), has all kinds of scholarships, including the UTSA Presidential Graduate Scholarship.

 Data Science Events in Texas

 The Lone Star State boasts a burgeoning tech industry community.
 If you’re looking for data science events to gain knowledge or build your network, there are gatherings large and small—from intimate meetups to major events like SXSW.
 Here’s an overview of what you can expect:

 Data Science Meetups & Communities in Texas

-- Austin Data: With almost 2,000 members, this group has no allegiance to language or technology stacks—its goal is to explore topics around data processing, machine learning and predictive analytics, and data visualization.
+- Austin Data: With more than 3,000 members, this group has no allegiance to language or technology stacks—its goal is to explore topics around data processing, machine learning and predictive analytics, and data visualization.

-- Action Design ATX: Founded by Robin Krieglstein, a member of the Stanford Persuasive Technology Lab, ATX looks at the intersection of psychology and technology.
-Topics include behavior design, persuasive technology, behavioral economics, choice architecture, emotional design, cognitive design, positive psychology, etc.
+- Action Design Network Austin: Founded by Robin Krieglstein, CEO of Live Neuron Labs, this group looks at the intersection of psychology and technology.
+Members meet each month to explore topics such as behavior design, persuasive technology, behavioral economics, choice architecture, emotional design, cognitive design, positive psychology and more.

-- DFW Big Data: This meetup is all about NoSQL, large scale analytics, and the latest big data tools.
-It also serves as a HUG (Hadoop Users Group) for the Dallas/Fort Worth area.
+- DFW Big Data: This community focuses on AI, NoSQL, large scale analytics and the latest big data tools.
 DFW Data Science has similar interests.